Glifada

 photography

-The natural entrance of Glifada Cave measures just 40x50 cm and is about 50 m asl.
-Visitors enter the cave through an artificial entrance tunnel about 100m west of the natural entrance, and leave the cave via an artificial exit.
+The natural entrance of Σπήλαιο Γλυφάδα Διρού (Glyfada Dirou Cave, Vlychada Dirou Cave) measures just 40x50 cm and is about 50 m asl.
+Visitors enter the cave through an artificial entrance tunnel about 100 m west of the natural entrance, and leave the cave via an artificial exit.
 Just 23 m from the natural entrance, the river Glifada or Vlihada leaves Glifada Cave and falls into the sea.

-The tour starts with a dry section, then a 30 minutes boat ride follows and then another dry section.
-The trail through the dry parts is about 500 m long.
-The visitors have to duck down in the boat several times, as the ceiling is often rather low.
-At the same time the guides tell, not to put the fingers into the water as there are huge eels living in the water which would bite.
-We guess thats a case of cave guide humour.
-The cave actually has unique life, for example the Dolichopoda petrocheilosa, named after Anna Petrocheilou, which lives on dry land.
+The tour starts with a dry section, then a 30-minute boat ride follows and then another dry section.
+The boat ride is about 1,200 m, and the trail through the dry parts is about 300 m long.
+The visitors have to duck down on the boat several times, as the ceiling is often rather low.
+At the same time, the guides tell, not to put the fingers into the water as there are huge eels living in the water which would bite.
+We guess that’s a case of cave guide humour.
+The cave actually has a unique troglobiont cave fauna, for example, the Dolichopoda petrocheilosa, named after Anna Petrocheilou, which lives on dry land.

 In the Great Ocean Room, the flowing water is nearly 30 m deep.
 Visitors can take a half an hour boat ride for 2 km through nine large chambers.
 In summer there is a two hour long queue, so try and arrive early in the morning.
 Next to the cave is a small bathing beach, snack bar, taverna and changing room.